eclipse-che/che-docs/src/main/pages/ws_delivery/chedir-getting-started.md

 The rest of this guide will walk you through setting up a more complete project, covering more features of Chedir.

 You have just created your first developer workspace with Chedir.
-Read on to learn more about [project setup][chedir_project_setup].
+Read on to learn more about [project setup][chedir-project-setup].